peterjc/thapbi-pict/docs/examples/recycled_water/build_db.rst

 THAPBI PICT offers two solutions.
 First, the import commands by default expect a pre-loaded NCBI taxonomy in the database for validation purposes.
-This allows ``thapbi_pict ncbi-import`` to try as many words as possible from the FASTA description in looking for a match in the NCBI taxonomy, including synonyms.
+This allows ``thapbi_pict ncbi-import`` to try as many words as possible from the NCBI style FASTA description in looking for a match in the NCBI taxonomy, including synonyms.
 If that fails and lax mode is used (``-x`` or ``--lax``), it falls back on heuristics to identify which part of the description is the species.
 The example above didn't preload a taxonomy.
-Second, ``thapbi_pict curated-import`` takes the *entire* FASTA description (after the identifier) as the species name.
+Second, ``thapbi_pict curated-import`` takes the *entire* FASTA description (after the identifier) as the species name, giving full control to the user.

 Species validation
 ------------------